alaca/WP-Performance/README.md

 ## Description ##

-WP Performance is a cache & performance plugin that aims to make that "speed up" process a bit simpler by adding a variety of performance tweaks to your WordPress site.
+WP Performance is a cache & performance plugin.
 This plugin generates static html files from your dynamic content, and it uses mod_rewrite to load cache files which is the fastest method.

 ## Multisite Support ##